Nightmusic (short story): Plot

 This section is titled THEORY OF THE HAPPY ENDING.

 The musician describes his entry onto a stage in a huge and beautiful auditorium filled with an adoring crowd.
 He is almost overcome with emotion by the cheers and adulation.
-He strides to the to a huge piano, which dwarfs the small performer.
+He strides to a huge piano, which dwarfs the small performer.
 His short legs dangle from the seat.
 The orchestra and the conductor take positions.

 The performance proceeds beautifully.
 The audience is transported by its exquisite execution by the soloist.
 The child is mobbed by weeping men and women who storm the stage in the midst of the piece.
 They try to suppress his playing, but the boy perseveres: "I can't be stopped!
 I can't even be understood by people like you!"
 He berates those readers for rejecting this Happy Ending, accusing them of having "a piggish appetite for other people's sorrows; you are pigs - pitying me! - imagine, pitying me!
 No, I won't tell you you're happier than I am."